|Teacher Sign-In||Mentor Sign-In|

 - Send acknowledgements for uploaded files

-NTX Introduces Future City-Junior: Pilot program for 4-5th grades
+NTX Continues the Future City-Junior program for 4-5th grades

-[Sep-14] As a result of the high interest in this year’s theme and requests by a number of groups, the North Texas Regional is piloting a Future City Junior program for 4-5th graders.
+[Aug-15] After the success of last year's initial Junior program, NTX will continue to offer the Future City opportunity to 4-5th grades.
 The Junior program is an abbreviated version of the full Future City Competition effort.
-It will include the research essay and the physical model deliverables.
+It includes the research essay (Waste Not, Want Not) and the physical model deliverables.

 [Aug-2013] The FC Preliminary round of presentations (schedule) frequently coincides as one of the SAT testing dates for the Duke Talent Identification Program.